Sloth-on-meth/discord-musicbot-vibecoded/README.md

 ## Per-User TTS Voices

 Every user can select their own OpenAI TTS voice using `!ttsvoice <voice>`.
-The bot will remember your choice for all future TTS.
-To see your current voice and all available voices, just use `!ttsvoice` with no arguments.
+The bot will remember your choice for all future TTS, even after restarts—your selection is stored persistently in the database.

+## Seamless Music & TTS

+- When you use `!tts` while music is playing, the music will pause, play your TTS, and then resume from the exact point it was paused (not from the start).
+- This ensures smooth transitions and minimal interruption.

+## Persistent Queue and Settings

+- The music queue and all user settings (including TTS voices) are now fully persistent across bot restarts.
+The database is never reset on startup.

+## Changelog

+See [changelog.md](changelog.md) for a full history of updates and improvements.

 ## Notes